RoboAndie/django-countable-field/README.md

 ```
 python manage.py runserver --settings=example_project.settings
 ```

+I wrote a blog post to explain how I made this app.
+Check it out here: https://andrearobertson.com/2017/06/17/django-example-creating-a-custom-form-field-widget/

 ## Credit
 This project makes use of the Countable.js library courtesy of Sacha Schmid. https://sacha.me/Countable/